Nursing Home FAQs

 Can a nursing home restrict who visits residents and when?

 Nursing homes can set reasonable “visiting hours” to help establish routines and smooth operations at the facility.
 Residents may indicate the desire to allow or not allow visits from family members and others, and may change consent at any time.
-Medical personnel, such as a resident’s general physician, or any state or local representative must be admitted at any time.
+Medical personnel, such as a resident’s general physician, and any state or local representative must be admitted at any time.
 If you are restricted from visiting your loved one during visiting hours, you should determine whether it was his or her intent to restrict visitors.